Yakuhito/yakuSwap/README.md

 **It's safer**: It's always safer to trust nobody rather than somebody.
 With yakuSwap, you don't need to trust anyone - escrows, intermediaries, exchanges or trade partners - since your money is handled by smart contracts.

 ## How to use
 You're going to need a fully synced node for each currency involved in a swap.
+If you want to trade Ethereum, make sure you have enought ETH in your MetaMask wallet to pay for the transaction (100000 gas is enough).
 Download the latest version of yakuSwap from the [releases page of this project](https://github.com/Yakuhito/yakuSwap/releases) on the same computer the nodes are running on and extract the zip file.
-It's recommended to start the server before starting the client.
+Start the application and then navigate to [http://localhost:4143](http://localhost:4143).

 After conecting with a trade partner via the Discord bot, copy the given string to your clipboard.
 Open yakuSwap, navigate to the 'Trades' tab, and click on the 'Add new trade' button.
 Click on 'Import' to load the trade from your clipboard.
 After clicking 'save', click on the trade to start it (the newest trade is usually at the bottom of the list).

 You can now follow the intructions on screen.
-You and your partner will make one transaction each.
+You and your partner will make one transaction each for fork trades.
 After seeing 'Done!
-Check your wallet :)' and  using the wallet to confirm that you have successfully received your coins (you might have to wait a minute for the transaction to be included in a block), you can safely delete the trade.
+Check your wallet :)' or 'Done' and  using the wallet to confirm that you have successfully received your coins (you might have to wait a minute for the transaction to be included in a block), you can safely delete the trade.

 Please note that the server creates a new log file for each trade.
 If anything unexpected happens with one of your trades, its log file will be useful in restoring your coins.
 However, the log also contains sensitive data, so please only share it with trusted people.